Type of Scars

 - Cynosure Icon Max R

 - Cynosure Icon Max Y

 - SkinPen Microneedling

 - Fractionated CO2 Resurfacing Laser

 - Silicone Topical Treatment

 After undergoing a procedure to help reduce scars and scar tissue, your skin will be a bit sensitive.
 Immediately following the procedure, your skin may be red for a few hours afterward, and you may also experience a mild sunburn sensation on the treated area.
 This is normal and can be managed with by using a good moisturizer following the procedure.
 Dr. Ness can recommend your best options from our in-house line of products during your consultation.

 If you are bothered by the appearance of scars on your skin, then it may be time to consider looking at your treatment options.
-Contact Fargo Center for Dermatology to schedule a consultation with Dr. Rachel Ness to get started on your personalized treatment plan.
+Contact Fargo Center and schedule online with Dr. Rachel Ness to get started on your personalized treatment plan.